fakemk/soc-lab-linux-ssh-incident/00_README.md/README.md

 TThis lab documents a SOC Level 1 investigation of a Linux SSH compromise involving brute-force authentication, privilege escalation, and persistence, using Splunk and auditd logs.

 ## Scenario
-A phishing attack resulted in credential compromise of a CEO account.
 An attacker performed multiple failed SSH attempts, successfully authenticated, escalated privileges, created persistence, and accessed sensitive files.

 ## Environment